Croissant French Toast

 Need some pointers for getting this just right?
 Make sure you press those croissants down into the custard mixture instead of just dumping liquid over them.
 I always let mine rest about 30 minutes on the counter before baking so everything heats up evenly.
 And between us, adding a tiny splash of Grand Marnier really takes the flavor up a notch!

 A plate with two powdered sugar-dusted croissants filled with cream, accompanied by fresh raspberries, a slice of orange, and a dollop of whipped cream.
-Pin it
+Save it

 A plate with two powdered sugar-dusted croissants filled with cream, accompanied by fresh raspberries, a slice of orange, and a dollop of whipped cream. | kylierecipes.com